Balance Sheet Items Classifications

 Current Assets

-Assets are the resources which are cash or can be converted to cash by selling.
-Companies can acquire assets using cash; that’s why they are known as “Use of Cash.”
-Current Assets are assets that are expected to realize in cash or sold to customers in a given operating cycle or one year.
+Assets are cash resources or can be converted to cash by selling.
+Companies can acquire assets using cash; they are known as "Use of Cash."
+Current assets are expected to be realized in cash or sold to customers in a given operating cycle or one year.
 In a typical balance sheet, Current Assets are put before Fixed Assets.
 Below are the major items in Current Assets-

 #1 – Cash and Equivalents

 Cash is the funds that are readily available for disbursements.
 Cash and equivalents are the most liquid asset.
-Cash equivalents are assets which are having a maturity period of fewer than 90 days.
+Cash equivalents are assets with a maturity period of fewer than 90 days.

 #2 – Marketable Securities

-Marketable Securities are assets that can be converted into cash in the 1 year and are readily available.
-Marketable securities provide some amount of interest amount to the firm.
+Marketable Securities are assets that can be converted into cash in one year and are readily available.
+In addition, marketable securities provide interest amounts to the firm.

 #3 – Account Receivables